RokiSeydi/social-media-functions/README.md

 # Back-end social media(work in progress!)

-I’m building a full-stack social media app.
+This is the back-end side of a project started with other volunteers.
+We are building a social-media style channel of communication for around 4000 people to use.
-As of now, I am completing the back end side of it.
-The front-end will use React
+The front-end side will utilise React.js to complete the application.

 I am practicing:
 - Firebase Functions